 While left field and seemingly insignificant, the reality is that a slimmer font can reduce your toner ink use by 46.5%.
 How?
 Hit ‘print’ and EcoFont automatically converts the letters into an ink-friendly version.
 The two fonts look identical to the naked eye but are markedly better for the environment.
 It even works with your existing printer.
 Combine EcoFont with double-sided printing and you’ll be a green printing hero.
 Or go one better and go paper-free altogether!

 Be there, in spirit.

-It’s well known that an airline’s biggest competitive threat isn’t another mode of transport but virtual meetings.
-‘Telepresence’ replaces face-to-face contact with the next best thing, allowing people to work and meet with one another without the need to jump on a plane.
-It’s revolutionising the way doctors and patents interact, how colleagues collaborate, and how teachers teach.
+It’s was well known that an airline’s biggest competitive threat isn’t another mode of transport but virtual meetings.
+The pandemic has put ‘Telepresence’ on fast forward.
+Replacing face-to-face contact with the next best thing, allowing people to work and meet with one another without the need to jump in the car or on a plane.
+It’s also revolutionising the way doctors and patents interact, how colleagues collaborate, and how teachers teach.

 Paid volunteering hours.

 For maximum impact, Corporate Social Responsibility needs to be an ethos, not a department.
 By implementing a formal volunteering program aligned to preserving the environment on company time, you will be leading by example when it comes to encouraging employees to make a difference in their local area and beyond.
 As a nice side-benefit, it’ll also boost employee morale and act as a beacon for top talent to your business or agency.